sidney-eliot/3d-artists-handbook/content/theory/art-software.md

 <style> code { color: #FFAF23; background: #A20B6A; } </style>

 This is a somewhat complete collection of all the software that 3D artists can choose from, categorized by which step of the workflow it can be used for.
-Software with a **`lable`** are ones I especially love and recommend using.
+Software marked with a **`lable`** are ones I especially love and recommend using.

 ## Modeling and Sculpting Software